ebullient3k downloadsMCP server connecting Open WebUI, Claude Desktop, and other LLMs to your vault.

 Notes:

-"Daily Notes/2025-01-18.md" or "Weekly/2025-W03.md")List available note templates and which templating plugins are enabled.
+"Daily Notes/2025-01-18.md" or "Weekly/2025-W03.md")path is returned (no content field)List available note templates and which templating plugins are enabled.
 Useful for discovering what templates exist before creating notes.

 Parameters: